Link Menu Expand (external link) Document Search Copy Copied

 Veeam Configuration Database

-In general a SQL Server can offer a much better performance for read perations, if it can hold most of the databases in memory.
+In general a SQL Server can offer optimal performance for read operations, if it can hold most of the databases in memory.
 By following the guidelines for CPU and memory recommendations for the Microsoft SQL server holding the Veeam Backup & Replication databases, a stable environment can be provided.

 However, there are scenarios where the same SQL Server is used for multiple additional products like the Veeam Enterprise Manager or Veeam ONE, which adds additional load on the system.
 In such situations it becomes even more crucial to observe performance metrics regularly to be aware of any performance issues that can occur.